 Deductibles vs. Self-Insured Retention

 Deductibles and self-insured retentions (SIR) are commonly seen on many types of a liability insurance policies.
-While some view these terms as essentially being interchangeable due to their overall concept being similar, there are some key differences manufacturers and recyclers should be aware of.
+While some view these terms as essentially being interchangeable due to their overall concept being similar, there are some key differences businesses should be aware of.

-1. With a deductible policy the insurer pays for losses and then collects reimbursement from you afterwards up to the amount of the deductible.
-With a SIR in place you’re required to make payments first and the insurer only begins to make payments once the SIR is satisfied.
-In our example, a deductible policy would have the insurer cover the $100,000 loss and then collect payment of $50,000 from you afterwards.
-With a SIR you’ll be forced to pay the first $50,000 of the loss before the policy will respond and cover the remaining $50,000.
+1. With a deductible policy, the insurer pays for losses and then collects reimbursement from you afterward up to the amount of the deductible.
+With an SIR in place, you’re required to make payments first and the insurer only begins to make payments once the SIR is satisfied.
+In our example, a deductible policy would have the insurer cover the $100,000 loss and then collect payment of $50,000 from you afterward.
+With an SIR you’ll be forced to pay the first $50,000 of the loss before the policy will respond and cover the remaining $50,000.

 ABOUT THE AUTHOR